-Here is a list of essential items for cooking healthy food at home.
-While it's fun to augment the items on this list with things like a food mill or a mortar and pestle, you can certainly get by with an uncluttered kitchen stocked with just these essentials.
+Here is a list of 9 simple items you need to cook healthy food at home.
+While it's fun to add things like a food mill or a mortar and pestle, you can certainly get by with an uncluttered kitchen stocked with just these basics.

-A healthy kitchen is nothing without a good cutting board.
-A large board is essential for chopping veggies and cutting fish and meat.
-Wood is the best because it harbors less bacteria than plastic and dulls knives slower than other materials like glass, although some people prefer plastic or glass for their ability to withstand dish washing machines.
-Maple is one of the best woods but can be pricey.
+A healthy kitchen is nothing without good cutting boards.
+Two large boards are essential -- one for veggies and another for fish and meat.
+Wood is best; it harbors less bacteria than plastic and dulls knives slower than glass, though some folks prefer plastic or glass for their ability to hold up in the dishwasher.
+Maple is excellent, though pricey.
 Bamboo is common and affordable.
-The experts recommend applying food-grade mineral oil about once a month to keep a wood cutting board in good shape.
+Experts recommend applying food-grade mineral oil once a month to keep a wood cutting board in good shape.

 Cast iron, how do I love thee?
 Let me count the ways.
-Cast iron cookware is more dynamic than pretty much every other cooking material out there (although the original miraculous CorningWare dishes are a close second).
+Cast iron cookware is more dynamic than pretty much every other cooking material out there (the original miraculous CorningWare dishes run a close second).
 Cast iron can be used on the stove and in the oven.
-When properly seasoned, cast iron is just as non-stick as modern “non-stick” skillets, except without the questionable chemicals known to occasionally leach cancer-causing agents.
-It is heavy duty and can literally survive a lifetime of use and is often passed down through generations (or can be found at garage sales).
-They are very affordable (Lodge 8-inch skillets go for around $10-$20).
-Oh, and they're great for sauteing and stir-frying (or whatever else you want to use your skillet for).

-At least one large mixing bowl is essential for the healthy home cook, although medium and small bowls definitely come in handy.
-Use mixing bowls for whipping up salad dressings, mixing your whole wheat dough, soaking potatoes, or many other tasks.
-Stainless steel makes the cut above other materials because it is lightweight, non-breakable, and easy to clean.
+At least one large mixing bowl is essential for the healthy home cook, but medium and small bowls definitely come in handy too.
+Use mixing bowls to whip up salad dressings, prepare whole grain dough, soak beans, etc. Stainless steel ranks a cut above other materials; it's lightweight, unbreakable, and easy to clean.
 Glass also works well.
-Plastic is more likely to absorb smells and flavors and deteriorate over time.
+Plastic is more likely to absorb smells and flavors, and deteriorate over time.

 A metal colander can serve multiple functions in a healthy kitchen.
 Use it to rinse veggies; use it as a steam basket; use it to drain pasta.
 I've also placed colanders over young transplants in my garden at night to protect them from slugs.